-THR152‡-THR155‡ A / 2 cr. hrs. each PRODUCTION LABORATORY I-IV
+THR152‡-THR155‡ A / 2 cr. hrs.
+PRODUCTION LABORATORY I-IV

-Learning through doing is goal of Production Laboratory.
-Practical experience in theatre is achieved by successfully completing a cast or crew assignment on one of college's theatre productions.
+Learning through doing is the goal of the Production Laboratory.
+Practical experience in theatre is achieved by successfully completing a cast or crew assignment on one of the College's theatre productions.
 Production areas include acting, scenic construction, stage lighting, costume construction, sound properties, house and publicity, and makeup.
-(Note: students who take more than one semester of rehearsal and performance work in a variety of production areas.)
-Specific assignments to production areas are made by instructor of THR152-155 based on student requests and production needs.
 No prerequisite.

+Note: Students who take more than one semester of rehearsal and performance work in a variety of production areas.
+Specific assignments to production areas are made by instructor of THR152-THR155 based on student requests and production needs.